memgraph/memgraph/docs/user_technical/open-cypher.md

  `endsWith`   | Check if the first argument ends with the second.
  `contains`   | Check if the first argument has an element which is equal to the second argument.

+#### Parameters

+When automating the queries for Memgraph, it comes in handy to change only some parts of the query.
+Usually, these parts are values which are used for filtering results or similar, while the rest of the query remains the same.

+Parameters allow reusing the same query, but with different parameter values.
+The syntax uses the `$` symbol to designate a parameter name.
+We don't allow old Cypher parameter syntax using curly brace.
+For example, you can parameterize filtering a node property:

+    MATCH (node1 {property: $propertyValue}) RETURN node1

+You can use parameters instead of any literal in the query, but not instead of property maps even though that is allowed in standard openCypher.
+Following example is illegal in Memgraph:

+    MATCH (node1 $propertyValue) RETURN node1

+To use parameters with Python driver use following syntax:

+    session.run('CREATE (alice:Person {name: $name, age: $ageValue}',
+                name='Alice', ageValue=22)).consume()

+To use parameters which names are integers you will need to wrap parameters in a dictionary and convert them to strings before running a query:

+    session.run('CREATE (alice:Person {name: $0, age: $1}',
+                {'0': "Alice", '1': 22})).consume()

+To use parameters with some other driver please consult appropriate documentation.

 ### Differences

 Although we try to implement openCypher query language as closely to the